ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ## Defined performance profile
 {: #dp2-profile}

 With the `dp2` profile, you can specify the total IOPS for the file share within the range for a specific file share size, 10 GB (default minimum) to 32,000 GB.
 You can provision shares with IOPS performance from 100 IOPS (the default minimum) to 96,000 IOPS, based on share size.
-The `dp2` profile is based on a IO size of 256 KB.
+The `dp2` profile is based on a I/O size of 256 KB.
 Maximum throughput is 1024 MB/s.

 Table 2 shows the available IOPS ranges, based on share size.